Compiler Options

 --disable-safety

 Disable safety.
 All memory safety and similar measures will be disabled.
-This will be increase safety risks, but may improve runtime performance same time.
-It maybe hepful for debugging, see Debugging section for more information.
+This will increase safety risks, but at the same time it might improve runtime performance.
+It may be helpful for debugging, see Debugging section for more information.

 Optimization Options